-This shift in perspective can be largely attributed to the fact that environmentalists, scientists and conservationists alike have come to realise that the impacts of the process go much beyond environmental destruction.
+This shift in perspective can be primarily attributed to the fact that environmentalists, scientists and conservationists alike have come to realise that the impacts of the process go much beyond environmental destruction.
 We all must recognise this quickly if we are to secure trees — and ourselves — a sustained future on the planet.

-Historically, the practice of cutting down trees has its roots in man’s needs for shelter, warmth and food.
-The earliest known instances of tree-felling date back to the Mesolithic age — around 10,000 years ago.
-By then, individuals had become aware that some materials were more flammable than others, and, if used properly would allow them to ‘control’ fire.
-Wood was one such material; they began cutting down trees to fashion various wooden implements.
+Historically, the practice of cutting down trees has its roots in man’s needs for shelter, warmth and food — the earliest known instances of tree-felling date back to the Mesolithic age — around 10,000 years ago.
+By then, individuals had become aware that some materials were more flammable than others and, if used correctly, would allow them to ‘control’ fire.
+Wood was one such material; early humans began cutting down trees to fashion various wooden implements.

-More people started demanding cheap wooden products, like toys and pencils, than ever before.
-Additionally, the emergence of the pulp and forest tourism industries in the early 20th century significantly increased the deforestation of timber-rich areas.
-This has meant that in the last 150 years, over 1200 million hectares of forest cover has been lost, twice the amount of all the time before it!
+More people started demanding cheap wooden products, such as toys and pencils, than ever before.
+Additionally, the emergence of the pulp and forest tourism industries in the early 20th century significantly increased deforestation of timber-rich areas.
+This means that in the last 150 years, over 1,200 million hectares of forest cover has been lost, twice the amount of all the time before it!

 Consequently, the rising levels of deforestation in today’s times is a reflection of the consumerist lifestyles that many of us have come to adopt.
 Indeed, not much has changed since we first began cutting down trees; we still look at them for the wood and fruits they provide.

 This is made possible by a remarkable process known as evapotranspiration.
-Through it, moisture absorbed by trees, the plants, and the soil is returned to the atmosphere every day, such that it is responsible for a substantial proportion the world’s annual precipitation.
+Through it, moisture absorbed by trees, plants and soil is returned to the atmosphere every day, such that it is responsible for a substantial proportion the world’s annual precipitation.
 Hence, by cutting down forests, not only do we accelerate biodiversity loss but also contribute significantly to climate change.

 Combined with shortages in rainfall, this could have disastrous implications for the planet in future.
 Experts already contend that meeting the global Sustainable Development Goals (SDGs) by 2030 will be difficult at the current rates of global warming.

 In some instances, this can mean waiting for more than 20 years.
 Secondly, in leaving the forest, tribal communities lose much more than their source of income and livelihood; they are robbed of a way of life and a place they claimed as a home for large parts of their existence.
 Such losses can never be quantified, and therefore, accounted for.

-Finally, deforestation also increases the likelihood for future disease outbreaks.
+Finally, deforestation also increases the likelihood of future disease outbreaks.
 As human presence invades deeper into the forest, we come into contact with wild animals and plants that were traditionally separate from us.
-Many of these, including various species of bats and monkeys, are natural hosts of disease-causing organisms which partially or entirely foreign to human immune systems.
+Many of these, including various species of bats and monkeys, are natural hosts of disease-causing organisms that partially or entirely foreign to human immune systems.